 - Tucker Center for Research on Girls & Women in Sport, Affiliated Scholar

 - Minnesota Youth Sport Research Consortium, Co-Coordinator

-- Physical Activity Social and Behavioral Science Research Focus Area
+- Physical Activity and Sport Science Research Lab

 - CC-AASP (Certified Consultant, Association for Applied Sport Psychology)

 School of Kinesiology

 - Ph.D., University of Oregon, Eugene, OR, 1989

 Major: physical education; Emphases: social psychology of sport, biomechanics

 - M.S., Springfield College, Springfield, MA, 1983